Nsustain/nsustain.com/README.md

 We don't optimize our website such that you stay on our website as long as possible.
 No, we don't want you to spend all day on Nsustain.
-Go help the environment, write codes, or whatever your heart desires.
+Go help the environment.
+Write codes.
+Whatever your heart desires.

 All we need is your love for the e***n***vironment & ***sustain***ability.